sahat/megaboilerplate/README.md

 ### JS Library

 This JavaScript library boilerplate was inspired and based on Dan Abramov's [library-boilerplate](https://github.com/gaearon/library-boilerplate) project.
 The main idea here is you write your code in ES6, which then gets transpiled into CommonJS and UMD builds.
-Consider [lodash](https://lodash.com/) - popular JavaScript library that supports ES6 `import`, CommonJS `require()` in the Node.js environment and can be used inside a browser via `<script>` tag.
+Consider [lodash](https://lodash.com/) as an example - a very popular JavaScript library that supports ES6 `import`, CommonJS `require()` and can be used inside a browser via `<script>` tag.

 ```shell
 $ cd megaboilerplate-app